StevenMayher/431-2021/projectA/submissions.md

 233 | Steven Mayher &	Anna Magoline |	The Effects of College Education and Environmental Factors on Income Inequality 235 | Cyrus Nosrati &	Drake McFaul |	Understanding the Connections of Selected Variables towards Life Expectancy for Large States near Ohio
-136 | Ryan McMaster	|	Assessing Substance Use Risk-Factors for Youth 142 | Cerag Oguztuzun	|	Health and Educational Factors Contributing to Violent Crime Rate 147 | Jacob Rich |		Predictors for Adult Smoking in Great Lakes States 248 | Diya Yang & Carly Rose |	Socioeconomic, Educational, Health, Environmental Factors and Their Influence on Life Expectancy
+136 | Ryan McMaster	|	Assessing Substance Use Risk-Factors for Youth 137 | Luis Mesias	Flores |	The Relationship between Educational Predictors and Unemployment 142 | Cerag Oguztuzun	|	Health and Educational Factors Contributing to Violent Crime Rate 147 | Jacob Rich |		Predictors for Adult Smoking in Great Lakes States 248 | Diya Yang & Carly Rose |	Socioeconomic, Educational, Health, Environmental Factors and Their Influence on Life Expectancy